fayena/PILN/README.md

 #### Currently only works on the "Bullseye" branch of Raspberry pi OS.
 Haven't had a chance to trouble shoot that yet.
 Tested as working with a clean install on Raspberry Pi OS (32-bit) Lite on a Raspberry Pi Zero W and a Raspberry PI 4 1G.
 Appears to run flawlessly on the Zero.
 Only 37M of memory was being used during test firing.
 Updated to python3 and offical adafruit libaries.

-## Electricity and heat are dangerous!
+## Propane and heat are dangerous!
 Evaluate the risk and make go no go decision!
 I am not responsible for any injuries sustained or fires started!!!

 ## Useful skills
 - linux command line